Alluxio/alluxio/docs/en/core-services/Caching.md

 Promotions will be stopped to a tier once its used space go over this value.
 (0 means never promote, and, 100 means always promote.)

 #### Management Task Back-Off

-Tier management tasks (align/promote) are respectful to user I/O and backs off whenever worker/disk is under load.
+Tier management tasks (align/promote) are respectful to user I/O and back off whenever a worker or disk is under load.
-This behaviour is to make sure internal management doesn't have negative effect on user I/O performance.
+This behaviour is to make sure Alluxio storage management doesn't negatively impact user I/O performance.

-There are two back-off types available, `ANY` and `DIRECTORY`, that can be set in `alluxio.worker.management.backoff.strategy` property.
+There are two back-off types available, `ANY` and `DIRECTORY`, that can be set in the `alluxio.worker.management.backoff.strategy` property.

-- `ANY`; management tasks will back off from worker when there is any user I/O.
+- `ANY`; management tasks will back off from the worker when there is any user I/O.
 This mode will ensure low management task overhead in order to favor immediate user I/O performance.
 However, making progress on management tasks will require quiet periods on the worker.